Pharmaceutical stocks spike after China reports new coronavirus cases - KTVZ

 China has reported 139 new cases of the sickness, including a third death.
 The outbreak is spreading beyond Wuhan, the city in central China where it was first identified in December: Two cases have been reported in Thailand, and one has been reported in Japan.
 All cases have been linked to Wuhan.

 More broadly, stocks were mostly higher in Asia.
-South Korea’s Kospi rose 1%, while the Shanghai Composite Index and Japan’s Nikkei 225 edged up 0.3%.
-Hong Kong’s Hang Seng Index, though, dropped 0.3%.
+China’s benchmark Shanghai Composite closed up 0.7%.
+South Korea’s Kospi rose 0.5%.
+Japan’s Nikkei 225 edged up 0.2%.
+Hong Kong’s Hang Seng Index, though, dropped 0.9%.

 — CNN’s Nectar Gan contributed to this report.